TechWhizKid/github-ucvc/README.md

-# updatelookup
+# GitHub - User Content Version Checker

- Python module to check for app updates.
+**A Python module to check for new releases of an app on GitHub by reading a version file from the app’s repository.**